TASRobotics/RaidZero-Testing-Board/HERO Guide/HERO-Guide.md

 To create a project, follow Section 8 of the User Guide.
 It covers how to write some basic code and points out a few important facts.
 Below are some key facts to know for this section.

 * After the project is created, navigate to the folder where the project is saved (the folder with the .sln file).
-Create a new txt document and rename it to Directory.Build.props.
-Open it put these lines in.
+Copy the file ```Directory.Build.props``` from this repository and put it into the project.

     ``` xml
     <Project>